Medieval (about 476AD-1600’s)

 Medicine

-Prior to the Black Death, medicine was in a very simple form, as it consisted of roots, flowers, herbs, etc, that apothecaries would combine to create remedies for certain illnesses or medical issues.
+Before the Black Death, medicine was in simple forms, consisting of roots, flowers, herbs, etc, that apothecaries would combine to create remedies for specific illnesses or medical issues.
 Most people did not question the system until the Black Death came along.
-When patients came in with the symptoms of the plague, doctors treated them with the methods that they had used for years but soon found that those did not work.
+When patients came in with the symptoms of the plague, doctors treated them with the methods they had used for years but soon found that those did not work.
 They came up with new, somewhat barbaric treatments to treat the severe symptoms.
 For example, doctors would burst open the puss bubbles that formed on the infected person and drain them of everything inside the wounds.
 As described in Gottfried’s (1983) The Black Death: Natural and Human Disaster in Medieval Europe, doctors said:

 This particular method of draining did prove to be beneficial in terms of getting the infectious bacteria out of the pus wounds, however, when the patient’s wounds were drained, they lost copious amounts of blood that only harmed them in their effort to recover.
-The method of draining does have some connections in modern medical practices as doctors today will draw small amounts of blood and run tests to determine what strains of bacteria are in the body.
+Modern medicine does have some connections to the method of draining, as doctors today will draw small amounts of blood to run tests to determine what strains of bacteria are in the body.
 This helps doctors identify what sickness, disease, etc the patient has contracted and what medicines can be used to treat a particular strain.

 medieval society and the plague